-Teacher candidates will be denied the practica placement if their preparatory course work is considered to be unsatisfactory (e.g., below C+ work, or incomplete work) by the Chair or designate.

-Teacher candidates may be required to withdraw from a practicum experience if their performance in their school placement is considered to be unsatisfactory by the Chair or designate (based on written assessments by the Practicum Supervisor and/or Cooperating Teacher).
+Teacher candidates will be denied practica placement if their preparatory coursework is considered to be unsatisfactory (e.g., Fail or incomplete work) by the Chair or designate.
+Teacher candidates may be required to withdraw from a practicum experience if their performance in their school placement is considered to be unsatisfactory by the Chair or designate based on written assessments by the Practice Evaluators and the Coaching Teachers.
+Teacher candidates who are required to withdraw from a practicum placement will meet with the Practicum Placement Coordinator and the Chair for the School of Education.